sfigg/commercialization-public/design/device-experiences/OEM-secure-boot.md

 - The system must protect against rollback of firmware to older versions.
 The platform provides the EFI_HASH_PROTOCOL (per UEFI v2.3.1) for offloading cryptographic hash operations and the EFI_RNG_PROTOCOL (Microsoft defined) for accessing platform entropy.
 - The Hardware Security Test Interface (HSTI) must be implemented.
 To learn more, see the [Hardware Security Testability Specification](https://msdn.microsoft.com/en-us/library/windows/hardware/mt712332(v=vs.85).aspx).
 This is independent of Modern Standby/Connected Standby Systems; all systems using Credential Guard must pass HSTI 1.1.a.After the system is powered on, Secure Boot provides protections against physically present attackers, and defense-in-depth against malware.
 HSTI provides additional security assurance for correctly secured silicon and platform.
 UEFI Secure Boot ensures that the device boots with only authorized code in the pre-OS environment.
-- UEFI Version 2.3.1 Errata C variables must be set to **SecureBoot=1** and **SetupMode=0** with a signature database (EFI_IMAGE_SECURITY_DATABASE) necessary to boot the machine securely pre-provisioned, and including a PK that is set in a valid KEK database.
-For more information, see [System.Fundamentals.Firmware.UEFISecureBoot](https://docs.microsoft.com/en-us/windows-hardware/design/compatibility/systems#systemfundamentalsfirmwareuefisecureboot).

 ## Signature Databases and Keys